What Is SEO Marketing? + How to Improve Your SEO

 |Clicking and scrolling faster with minimal delays in viewing information

-According to Statista, a market and consumer data provider, social media ad spend is on a steady incline, with total ad spend expected to reach over US$384 billion globally by 2027 [1].
-Statista also reports that search advertising spending in the UK increased from £8.5 billion in 2020 to £11.7 billion in 2021 [2].
+According to Statista, a market and consumer data provider, social media ad spending is on a steady incline, with total ad spending expected to reach over US$243 billion globally by 2027 [1].
+According to Statista, search advertising spending in India is poised to reach US$1.65bn in 2023 [2].

-Considering these digital advertising trends, you’ll want to build a solid SEO marketing strategy.
-By using one, you can rank well in search results, and therefore attract more organic traffic to your site, meaning people find and click on your content without paid ads.
-In addition, you can become a trusted source of information in the marketplace, which can increase the effectiveness of your paid ads.
+You’ll want to build a solid SEO marketing strategy considering these digital advertising trends.
+Using one, you can rank well in search results and attract more organic traffic to your site, meaning people find and click on your content without paid ads.
+In addition, you can become a trusted source of information in the marketplace, increasing the effectiveness of your paid ads.

-Did you know?
-Improving your site’s organic search traffic can reduce the costs of acquiring customers by 87 per cent, according to a report by Terakeet, a marketing technology platform [3].
+Improving your site’s organic search traffic can reduce the costs of acquiring customers by 87 percent, according to a report by Terakeet, a marketing technology platform [3].

 Much of running a successful business is knowing what customers want.
 You can gain customer insights throughout the SEO marketing process, including: